Questions & Answers

 Q: Can you allow AGL altitude to be the main parameter instead of Ground Resolution in the Photogrammetry tool?

-It’s not always necessary to use always Photogrammetry tool.
+It’s not always necessary to use the Photogrammetry tool.
 We have the Area Scan tool exactly for this purpose.
 In Area Scan tool you are able to plan your flight using either AMSL or AGL altitude.

 Overlap in Area Scan